toakleaf/oakleafcakes-crm-api/README.md

 ### DELETE /account/password

 This route is used by ADMIN or EMPLOYEE accounts to manually overwrite an account's password to a randomly generated string.
+ADMIN can invoke on any account, EMPLOYEE can invoke on non ADMIN or EMPLOYEE accounts.

 Takes JSON payload: